Consumer medicine information

 Consumer medicine information (CMI) leaflet

-1. Why am I using ASPALGIN?
+1. Why am I taking ASPALGIN?

 ASPALGIN contains the active ingredient aspirin and codeine phosphate hemihydrate.
 ASPALGIN is used for the temporary relief of acute moderate pain, inflammation and fever.